rails/rails/actioncable/README.md

 ### In app

-If you are using a threaded server like Puma or Thin, the current implementation of Action Cable can run side-along with your Rails application.
+If you are using a server that supports the [Rack socket hijacking API](http://www.rubydoc.info/github/rack/rack/file/SPEC#Hijacking), Action Cable can run alongside your Rails application.
 For example, to listen for WebSocket requests on `/cable`, mount the server at that path:

 ```ruby
 # config/routes.rb